ghoomfrog/universe/computer science/interlaced mantissa and exponent 3:1.md

 The format is a sequence of contiguous chunks composed of 3 mantissa bits followed by 1 exponent bit.
 The mantissa is the concatenated mantissa bits.
 Same thing for the exponent.
 Truncated or excluded bits default to 0.

-The mantissa and the exponent can either both be signed or both be unsigned.
+The mantissa and the exponent can independently be signed.
 The signs are the least significant bits of their respective parts.
 A sign of 0 denotes negativity for both parts: it's like two's complement but with reversed sign roles.

 Here's a comparison of a signed number formatted in both 64-bit floating-point and 64-bit IME 3:1.
 Bold bits are part of the exponent, and italicized ones are signs.
 The least significant bits are to the right.